-Structurally Infringing Websites - India should amend Section 69A of the Information Technology Act in order to obtain administrative suo moto action by the Ministry of Communication and Information Technology's Computer Emergency Response Team (CERT).
+Structurally Infringing Websites - India is considering further amendments to the Copyright Act, 1957 in order to obtain administrative suo moto action by the Ministry of Communication and Information Technology's Computer Emergency Response Team (CERT).
 Such provision would allow CERT to act without prompting by judicial orders to disable access to structurally infringing websites.
-Such a provision is especially needed in light of the above-referenced Copyright Act amendment which fell short of effective provisions on technological protection measures.
+MPAA supports this proposal.